-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources, for example, using ear defenders, sit'n'move cushions, adapted seating and pencil grips - Adapting our staffing - Using training to improve teachers' understanding of strategies to identify and support children with SEN and improving their knowledge of the most frequently encountered SEN. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching.
-For example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, movement breaks etc. - We have disabled toilet facilities and the school is wheelchair friendly.
-(Please see our accessibility policy)
+- Adapting our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources, for example, using ear defenders, sit'n'move cushions, adapted seating and pencil grips - Adapting our staffing - Using training to improve teachers' understanding of strategies to identify and support children with SEN and improving their knowledge of the most frequently encountered SEN. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Scaffolding our teaching.
+For example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, movement breaks etc. - See also the school Accessibility plan which explains steps taken to increase the extent to which disabled pupils can participate in the curriculum.
+This includes wheelchair access and disabled toilet facilities